Assessing Amazon.com's Performance Against Competitors In Broadline Retail Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-With a Price to Book ratio of 8.63, which is 1.41x the industry average, Amazon.com might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.
+The elevated Price to Book ratio of 8.54 relative to the industry average by 1.37x suggests company might be overvalued based on its book value.

-The Price to Sales ratio of 3.91, which is 2.25x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+The stock's relatively high Price to Sales ratio of 3.87, surpassing the industry average by 2.16x, may indicate an aspect of overvaluation in terms of sales performance.

-The Return on Equity (ROE) of 6.19% is 0.94% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.
+The company has a lower Return on Equity (ROE) of 6.19%, which is 0.94% below the industry average.
+This indicates potential inefficiency in utilizing equity to generate profits, which could be attributed to various factors.

-The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.91x above the industry average, implying stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $32.08 Billion, which is 4.91x above the industry average, indicating stronger profitability and robust cash flow generation.

 Compared to its industry, the company has higher gross profit of $31.0 Billion, which indicates 2.29x above the industry average, indicating stronger profitability and higher earnings from its core operations.

-The company's revenue growth of 11.04% exceeds the industry average of 7.83%, indicating strong sales performance and market outperformance.
+With a revenue growth of 11.04%, which surpasses the industry average of 7.83%, the company is demonstrating robust sales expansion and gaining market share.

 Debt To Equity Ratio